-Every 12 months, VC Mary Meeker (previously) publishes her ought to to-read Internet Trends Report, which comes as a PowerPoint deck with loads of slides (you can watch her electricity thru them in a half-hour flat on the Re-Code conference).
+Every 12 months, VC Mary Meeker (previously) publishes her ought-to-read Internet Trends Report, which comes as a PowerPoint deck with loads of slides (you can watch her electricity through them in a half-hour flat on the Re-Code conference).

 This 12 months’ topline trends: